Continuous Conditional Generative Adversarial Networks: Novel Empirical Losses and Label Input Mechanisms: Conclusion

 \section{Conclusion}

-We propose the CcGAN in this paper for generative image modeling conditional on regression labels.
+We propose CcGAN in this paper for generative image modeling conditional on regression labels.
 In CcGAN, two novel empirical discriminator losses (HVDL and SVDL), a novel empirical generator loss and two novel label input mechanisms (NLI and ILI) are proposed to overcome the two problems of existing cGANs.
 The error bounds of a discriminator trained under HVDL and SVDL are studied in this work.
 Two new benchmark datasets, RC-49 and Cell-200, are created for the continuous scenario.
 A new evaluation metric, termed SFID, is also proposed to replace Intra-FID when there are insufficient real images.
-Finally we demonstrate the superiority of the proposed CcGAN to cGAN on RC-49, UTKFace, Cell-200, and Steering Angle datasets.
+Finally we demonstrate the superiority of the proposed CcGAN to representative conventional cGANs on RC-49, UTKFace, Cell-200, and Steering Angle datasets with both low and high image resolutions.